asylunatic/DaisyRiot/README.md

 A manual of all the options is printed to the console on startup.

 ### Custom scenes & materials
+Regarding geometry:
+* Ensure geometry is fully triangulated.
+* Take note that light is only reflected off of front of the surface as indicated by the normal.

 Materials are best defined in Blender:
 * Diffuse color will be used as the emissive and reflective color.
 Emissiveness is set with the emit factor under 'Shading'.
 * Specular color is interpreted as the fluorescent color of a material.
 Setting the intensity to zero (or the specular color to black) disables fluorescence for the material.